1511-2899/Post-transplant-risk-calculator/README.md

 This calculator uses patient-specific clinical and laboratory parameters to estimate:

-Predicted mortality risk (%)
+-Predicted mortality risk (%)

-Risk classification (High vs. Low)
+-Risk classification (High vs. Low)

 How It Works

-Enter patient-specific pre- and post-transplant variables.
+-Enter patient-specific pre- and post-transplant variables.

-The app preprocesses the data and applies a trained Random Forest classifier.
+-The app preprocesses the data and applies a trained Random Forest classifier.

-It returns:
+-It returns:

 Probability of mortality (in %)

 Risk category → High or Low

 Helps clinicians stratify risk and optimize patient management.
-Disclaimer

-⚠️ Medical Disclaimer:
+⚠️Medical Disclaimer:

 This calculator is intended for research and educational purposes only.
 It must not replace clinical judgment or institutional protocols.
 Always consult a qualified clinician before making treatment decisions.